pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

   It also influences the required model complexity: a modular design with specialized agents focused on specific goals works well with smaller, open-source/open-weight yet powerful models that support tools, reasoning, and vision—such as [Qwen3](https://ollama.com/library/qwen3) or [Gemma3](https://ollama.com/library/gemma3)—which you can run locally (e.g., via [Ollama](https://ollama.com/)) without incurring costs or sharing sensitive content with third parties.
 - **Prompt Engineering Drives Quality.** Small changes in how we prompted each agent had outsized effects on coherence, style, and factual accuracy.
   Iteratively refining prompts based on error modes (e.g., hallucinations in data-driven sections, insufficient context in methods descriptions) emerged as a critical skill.
-- **Integrating Retrieval Strengthens Rigor.** Leveraging a dedicated retrieval agent which queries [OpenAlex](https://openalex.org/) to ensured that our drafts were firmly grounded in existing literature, rather than relying solely on generative models.
+- **Integrating Retrieval Strengthens Rigor.** Leveraging a dedicated retrieval agent which queries [OpenAlex](https://openalex.org/) to ensure that our drafts were firmly grounded in existing literature, rather than relying solely on generative models.
   We also used [WithdrarXiv](https://arxiv.org/abs/2412.03775) through a custom-built vector embeddings database to help avoid reasons for retraction based on similar content.
-  This hybrid retrieval-augmented approach helps reduce fabricated citations and avoids reasons for retraction to improve manuscripts scientific credibility.
+  This hybrid retrieval-augmented approach helps reduce fabricated citations and avoids reasons for retraction to improve the manuscript's scientific credibility.
 - **Automated Feedback Is Powerful, but Imperfect.** Implementing a “peer-review” agent that applied heuristic and model-based checks (e.g., ensuring the presence of hypothesis statements, verifying statistical claims against source data) highlighted both the potential and current limitations of automated review.
   While it caught many structural issues, nuanced scientific arguments still required human oversight.